auraguardhq/aura-guard/README.md

 Aura Guard sits between your agent and its tools.
 Before each tool call, it returns a deterministic decision: ALLOW, CACHE, BLOCK, REWRITE, or ESCALATE.
 No LLM calls, sub-millisecond overhead.
 Core engine makes no network requests; optional webhook telemetry performs HTTP calls.

-The core runtime now uses 8 safety primitives (v0.4.0), including multi-tool sequence loop detection for ping-pong/circular delegation loops.
+The core runtime uses 8 safety primitives, including multi-tool sequence loop detection and an MCP adapter for Claude Desktop, Cursor, and any MCP-compatible client.

 Python 3.10+ · Zero dependencies · Apache-2.0